5l1v3r1/dashboard-3/readme.md

 ## Privacy

-Dashboard accounts requires no personal information from the user and irreversibly encrypts signin usernames so they cannot be used for anything else.
+Dashboard accounts can require no personal information from the user and irreversibly encrypts signin usernames so they cannot be used for anything else.
 There are no third-party trackers, analytics or other content in Dashboard pages.

 ## Security